anabiman/pygran-analysis/README.md

 # Welcome to the PyGran.analysis webpage!

-PyGran.analysis is a submodule in PyGran, an open-source toolkit primarily designed for analyzing DEM simulation data.
-You can read more about PyGran [here](http://www.pygran.org).
+PyGranAnalysis is an open-source toolkit primarily designed for analyzing DEM simulation data.
+It is part of the [PyGran](http://www.pygran.org) ecosystem.

 **If your find PyGran useful in your research, please consider citing the following paper:**